tsoukase/The-Software-Development-and-Execution-Pipeline/README.md

   2. computation of a numerical operation and
   3. control program flow (sequential as default, conditional branching and jumping)
 * In the context of programming languages:
-  * 'create' is the declarations of ID (variables/constants)
+  * 'create' is the declaration of IDs (variables/contstants/functions) plus their initialization (with = or {}) with values
   * 'read' is the return of a value from memory, call of a function or substitution of a literal
-  * 'update' is the assignment operation
+  * 'update' is the reassignment operation of a mutable variable (:=)
   * 'delete' is the manual or automatic freeing of memeory, which is ommited in the syntax
-  * 'eval' is the computation of a numerical operation
+  * 'num' is the computation of a numerical operation
   * 'control' is program flow control
 * Also, in PLs:
-  * 'eval' and 'read' constitute expressions
+  * 'num' and 'read' constitute expressions which are to be evaluated
-  * 'update' and 'control' constitute statements
+  * 'update' and 'control' constitute statements which are to be executed
 * The programming paradigms use different sets of operations:
   * imperative PLs use all of the five
   * pure functional PLs use only the 'create', 'read' and 'eval' and discard (or implement indirectly? - explanation needed) 'update' and 'control'